Secretchronicles/TSC3/docs/contributing.md

 The commit metadata should be valid, i.e. each commit should be attributed to the person who really authored the content.
-While this seems obvious, it isn’t that easy when you cope with someone who doesn’t know how to use git, e.g. artists.
+While this seems obvious, it isn’t that easy when you cope with someone who doesn’t know how to use Git, e.g. artists.
 In this case, you have to ensure the commit is really attributed correctly to the artist, and not to you.
-You do this by commiting the content in question yourself, but use the `--author` option of the `git commit` command set to the name and email address of the real contributor.
+You do this by committing the content in question yourself, but using the `--author` option of the `git commit` command set to the name and email address of the real contributor.

+Where there are multiple persons involved, ensure that each person receives its own commit as in Git a commit cannot have multiple authors.
+For example, if you want to add a tileset into the repository that contains graphics of multiple artists, you need to commit the tileset multiple times: first, with all graphics only from author A, second, with all graphics to be added from author B, then add in a third commit all those graphics from author C.

+Valid author metadata is very important.
+It allows to get a list of all persons who hold copyright on TSC by just issueing the following
+command:

+    $ git log '--pretty=%an <%ae>' | sort | uniq

 Signoff
 -------